Health Sciences - Allied Health, Bachelor of Science

 - Physical Therapist Assisting

 Take the following 30 units with a Grade of "C" or better in each course:

 Note: Prior to beginning the HS 460C capstone course, students must have completed their Associate's degree and hold a current certificate or licensure in Allied Health.
-The student is also required to have a current cumulative GPA of 2.5 or higher to be eligible to enroll in HS 460C.
+The Associate's degree and certificate or licensure must be in the same field of study.
+The student is also required to have a current cumulative GPA of 2.5 or higher to be eligible to enroll in HS 460C

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.